 Edema is the medical term for swelling.
-It is a general response of the body to injury or inflammation.
-Edema can be isolated to a small area or affect the entire body.
-Medications, infections, pregnancy, and many medical problems can cause edema.
+Body parts swell from injury or inflammation.
+It can affect a small area or the entire body.
+Medications, infections, pregnancy, and many other medical problems can cause edema.

-Edema results whenever small blood vessels become "leaky" and release fluid into nearby tissues.
-The extra fluid accumulates, causing the tissue to swell.
+Edema happens when your small blood vessels become "leaky" and release fluid into nearby tissues.
+That extra fluid builds up, which makes the tissue swell.

-Edema and liver disease: Severe liver disease (cirrhosis) results in an increase in fluid retention.
-Cirrhosis also leads to low levels of albumin and other proteins in the blood.
-Fluid leaks into the abdomen (called ascites), and can also produce leg edema.
+Liver disease: Severe liver disease (such as cirrhosis) causes you to retain fluid.
+Cirrhosis also leads to low levels of albumin and other proteins in your blood.
+Fluid leaks into the abdomen and can also cause leg edema.